 Complaints Procedure — Flat Clearance Dulwich

-Team preparing for a flat clearance project at a residential property Purpose: This complaints procedure explains how customers can raise concerns about Flat Clearance Dulwich services and how those concerns will be handled.
+A row of large wheelie bins, including white, grey, and dark grey, positioned on a paved driveway or street in Dulwich, South London.
+The bins are filled with various types of rubbish, with some overflowing and waste spilling onto the surrounding ground.
+Several black garbage bags, some torn open, are piled in front of the bins, containing loose waste materials.
+The area appears to be an outdoor residential or communal space, with a wooden fence in the background and a partly visible building or structure behind the bins.
+The scene reflects typical rubbish accumulation that a rubbish removal service like Flat Clearance Dulwich would manage, highlighting the importance of professional waste clearance in the local area.
+The lighting suggests daytime with natural light illuminating the scene, emphasizing the textures of the waste and the pavement surface.
+Purpose: This complaints procedure explains how customers can raise concerns about Flat Clearance Dulwich services and how those concerns will be handled.
 The policy is intended to be fair, impartial and timely for anyone using our flat clearance or apartment clearance services.
 It applies to complaints about service delivery, damage, missed collections, additional charges and any issues arising from rubbish removal in our service area.
 We aim to resolve matters promptly while maintaining a clear record of actions and outcomes.

 Scope: The procedure covers all elements of the clearance process for properties, including pre-clearance surveys, on-site collection, waste disposal and any post-clearance follow-up.
 It is relevant to users of Dulwich flat clearance and those who contract our team for apartment clearance Dulwich-wide.
 Complaints that fall outside the remit, such as matters subject to legal dispute, will be identified and handled in accordance with the limits set out below.